celo-org/react-celo/readme.md

 ### Default wallets and customization

-react-celo provides a list of default wallets (CeloExtensionWallet, Injected, Ledger, MetaMask, PrivateKey (dev only) and WalletConnect).
+react-celo provides a list of default wallets (Injected, Ledger, MetaMask, PrivateKey (dev only) and WalletConnect).
 It can be configured as shown below.

 ```javascript
 <CeloProvider